SayYoungMan/Docker-and-Kubernetes-The-Complete-Guide/2. Manipulating Containers with the Docker Client/README.md

 ## Starting with a Shell
 - `docker run -it <image> sh` will create, start and run the shell inside the container and attach the container

+## Container Isolation
+- Two containers have absolutely isolated file systems so creation of file in one is not reflected in another.